jakemhacks/homelab/RHEL-server/README.md

     - How to troubleshoot it
     - And what exactly it does

-2. Cockpit - All I know is that it;s a browser-based admin too.
+2. Cockpit - All I know is that it's a browser-based admin too.
 Seems interesting to learn.
-3. Wireshark - Being that this will most likely become a server of some sort, I might as well get some wireshark and packet analysis practice in.
+3. tcpdump - Being that this will most likely become a server of some sort, I might as well get some packet analysis practice in.
 4. My last goal is to learn and get experience in the Red Hat ecosystem.

 ---